jonathan-frazer/final-year-major-project/Backend/readme.md

 ## Install packages

 1. Run `pip install -r requirements.txt` to install the required packages on pulling a commit.
+2. Make sure to install `srcML` on your local Machine for the parsing or else this won't work

 ## Install packages responsibly